FactumID/sealsign-docs/docs/en/dss/administration-guide.md

 ![usage-rules-processes](./images/usage-rules-processes.png)

 **URLs:** In this section we manage from which URL the rule of use can be accessed.
 With this filter we can configure that a certificate to sign a transaction can only be used from a series of URLs specified in the rule.
 This filter admits as wildcard character the %.
-This filter only applies to the Internet Explorer browser, that is, to the iexplore.exe process.
+This filter applies to Chrome and Edge browsers.

 ![usage-rules-urls](./images/usage-rules-urls.png)